Mistakes to Avoid Reduce Returns

 Inconsistent Across Products

 Medium means different things for different products.
+This destroys customer trust and causes "bracketing" (ordering multiple sizes).

 Create Error-Free Size Charts

 Generate professional, accurate size charts that avoid all these mistakes.
+Free to use.